 A variety of modern athletic facilities such as golf clubs, tennis clubs, ski resorts, and fitness centers can all be seen as new means for consuming athletic activities.
-The new professional athletic stadiums can be described in a similar fashion, witness in baseball the Baltimore Orioles's Oriole Park at Camden Yards, the Cleveland Indians's Jacobs Field, and the Atlanta Braves's Turner Field.
-Although these new stadiums often resemble earlier versions, and even seek to copy them in many ways, they also have a number of innovations.
+The newer professional athletic stadiums can be described in a similar fashion, witness in baseball Baltimore's Oriole Park at Camden Yards, the Cleveland Indians's Jacobs Field, and the Atlanta Braves's Turner Field.
+Although these stadiums often resemble earlier versions, and even seek to copy them in many ways, they also have a number of innovations.
 For example, they all feature spectacular computerized scoreboards; they have all become more adept at extracting money from those who use their services (e.g., high-priced suites of box seats at baseball and football games; food courts that resemble those found in shopping malls; elaborate souvenir shops).
-As a stock prospectus for the Cleveland Indians Baseball Company put it: "Fans at Jacobs Field are offered a customer-focused experience in an attractive, comfortable environment featuring a variety of amenities, concessions and merchandise options."95 Although these athletic facilities have a long history, the more modern forms are far more oriented to, and effective at, serving as means for the consumption of athletic services (and goods).
+As a stock prospectus for the Cleveland Indians Baseball Company put it: "Fans at Jacobs Field are offered a customer-focused experience in an attractive, comfortable environment featuring a variety of amenities, concessions and merchandise options."124 Although these athletic facilities have a long history, the more modern forms are far more oriented to, and effective at, serving as means for the consumption of athletic services (and related goods and services).
+Not only have new stadiums been built with these amenities, but older ones (such as Boston's Fenway Park125) have been altered to include a number of them.